cbfacademy-solutions/java-course-exercises/CONTRIBUTING.md

 ### Install Dependencies (If Applicable)

-Each exercise has its own dependencies, follow the instructions provided in the relevant README.md file.
+Each exercise has its own dependencies; follow the instructions provided in the relevant README.md file.

 ## ✏️ Making Contributions